-Access Points can only function in "Infrastructure" mode, and can communicate only with Wireless Stations which are set to "Infrastructure" mode.
+Access Points can only function in "Infrastruct re" mode, and can communicate only with Wireless Static is which are set to "Infrastructure" mode.

 BSS/ESS

 BSS

 A group of Wireless Stations and a single Access Point, all using the same ID (SSID), form a Basic Service Set (BSS).